Self-Care Techniques

 Self Care Ideas

 The very first thing you need to do, especially when life is busy and you have responsibilities in several areas is to SCHEDULE time to take care of yourself and don't give it up!
 Setting and keeping healthy boundaries is crucial for your long-term health.
 Practicing self-care can be as short or simple as taking a deep breath.
 It can be as long or complicated as taking a month-long backpacking trip through Europe.
+Often, the best and most productive self-care techniques are a purposeful combination of short "in-the-moment" types and longer, scheduled times.

 ...boundaries needed!

 Setting healthy boundaries starts with knowing yourself, what you need, and where you need to grow.
-When I was in nursing school, I was not able to set boundaries because I felt the need to be and do whatever others needed because I didn’t think anyone would want me around otherwise… I didn’t think I was wanted or loveable as a person - I needed to do or be something for someone else in order to “fit in” or be wanted - and I didn’t even realize it.
+When I was in nursing school, I was not able to set boundaries because I felt the need to be and do whatever others needed because I didn’t think anyone would want me around otherwise… It was my fatal flaw - I didn’t think I was wanted or loveable as a person - I needed to do or be something for someone else in order to “fit in” or be wanted - and I didn’t even realize it.
 Once you realize that you as a person matter, the next steps are much easier.

-Learn how and that it’s okay to say NO. Be assertive - you don’t have to explain your reasons, you can just say, “No, I can’t do that” “No, I won’t be there” “No, that’s not a good idea right now.”
+Be assertive - you don’t have to explain your reasons, you can just say, “No, I can’t do that” “No, I won’t be there” “No, that’s not a good idea right now.”
 Sometimes, offering reasons for why gives well-intentioned people an opportunity to help you change your mind by "fixing" the why not.

 If you just say “no” it will either be dropped or they’ll push you for a reason.
 Until you’ve gotten really good at saying no and setting/keeping boundaries, I recommend that you don’t answer their questions.
 Just repeat “No, I'm sorry" or "No, I can’t do that, attend that, whatever…” Nobody wants to hear that their event or activity isn’t a priority for you.